oroinc/documentation/admin_guide/entities/create_entities.rst

 4. In the **Communication & Collaboration** section, provide the following information:

    .. image:: /admin_guide/img/entity_management/create_entity_communication_collaboration.png
+      :alt: Basic settings available under the communication and collaboration section

    - **Share Scopes** --- This subsection defines whether the records of the entity can be shared with an individual user or the whole business unit/organization.